oalfonso-o/mkdocs/docs/posts/mailserver.md

 - if the email arrives the Gmail account
 - if the email is flagged automatically as spam or not
 - if the email passes the SPF
-- if emaill passes the DKIM
+- if email passes the DKIM
-- if emaill passes the DMARC
+- if email passes the DMARC

 We will understand better what is SPF, DKIM and DMARC later.

-### How to check the Originl Content of an email in Gmail
+### Show Original in Gmail

 At the time of writing, when you open an email in Gmail, at the right we can see 3 dots like this: